nickrallison/svql/README.md

 # svql

+## Purpose

+svql (SystemVerilog Query Language) is a hardware analysis tool designed for linting and code searching in Verilog designs.
+It provides pattern matching capabilities to identify specific circuit structures within larger designs using subgraph isomorphism algorithms.
+The tool enables users to build composable queries that can search for hardware patterns, making it useful for design verification, security analysis, and code comprehension tasks.

 ## Brain Thoughts

 Above is a project being created to work as a verilog linter / code search tool.
 It is presently cut up into the following crates